 You no longer have to take the manufacturer’s word on anything without seeing whether real people agree.
 Someone who goes mountain biking every chance they get is glad to tell you if their mountain biking shoes crapped out on them.
 If I tell you I’ve been using some of my luggage and travel pants for 10 years now—taking 12-15 trips per year—you know I’ve really put those things through their paces.

 You can go really niche if you want to on sites dedicated to drones, skis, knives, camping gear, or biking products if you search around.
 Or just read the reviews at the online retailers’ sites to get a general idea.
 Often you’ll see a pattern of some nagging defect or annoyance that will steer you away, or unadulterated praise from the authenticated buyers telling you this is something definitely worth purchasing.
+Just remember that reviews follow a reverse bell curve: people don’t usually leave one unless they hated the item or loved it.

 5) Beg or borrow

 Have you ever seen a $500 Mountain Hardwear ski coat at Goodwill?
 Or a $300 Osprey backpack?
 Probably not, because people have trouble donating something they spent hundreds of dollars on if it’s not worn out.
 So the items just sit in an attic or garage, mostly unused.
 The people who own them would probably be glad to give them or loan them to someone they know, however, so ask around with friends and relatives.
 Do you really need to buy a tent if you’re going to use it once a year?
 Or a kayak?
 Put a notice up on your Facebook page, in neighborhood groups, or beg from your Twitter followers.
-“I’m going to the Canadian Rockies for two weeks and need some good cold weather gear” will probably save you hundreds of dollars.
+“I’m going to the Canadian Rockies for two weeks and need some good cold-weather gear” will probably save you hundreds of dollars.
 Everyone wins, including Mother Earth.

 Don’t forget, you can register at gear stores if you’ve got a wedding, graduation, or big birthday coming up.
 (Or refer people to your wish list at Amazon.)
 Fill out what you really need for your travel adventures and let your relatives worry about what’s on sale.